American greyhound racing is in decline

 Patrons can go to a track to watch and wager on a live greyhound race at one of the two remaining dog tracks in the United States.
 In 2023, $8,819,511 was wagered live at these two dog tracks.

 Gamblers can bet remotely on greyhound races taking place at other tracks through a practice called simulcast wagering.
-Greyhound simulcast betting is legal and operational in seventeen states.
-However, three of these states have passed laws to phase out greyhound simulcasting.
+Greyhound simulcast betting is legal and operational in sixteen states.
+However, two of these states have passed laws to phase out greyhound simulcasting.

 In 2022, simulcast wagering on greyhound racing accounted for 54% of all bets placed on dog racing in the United States.